 Save your research, including notes, photocopies, PDFs and printouts, until your work has been assessed.

-For further advice on plagiarism and how to avoid it, look at the guidance on Cite Them Right (log-in required).
+For further advice on plagiarism and how to avoid it, take a look at the guidance on Cite Them Right.

 For help with paraphrasing and developing your academic writing, visit the Study Skills page.